marcuspearce/Application-Server-Herd/README.md

 This project implements an Application Server Herd architecture to create a Location App, in which clients can provide readily-updatable GPS-based locations then request nearby attractions.
 It is implemented with **Python**, the **Asyncio library**, and **Google Maps API**.

-More details on the implementation, as well as the benefits and pitfalls of this approach as opposed to other languages/frameworks, is included in report.pdf.
+More details on the implementation, as well as the benefits and pitfalls of this approach as opposed to other languages/frameworks, is documented in report.pdf.
 The server and client code is located the project directory.

 This was my final project for UCLA's CS 131 -- Programming Languages.
 Taken Spring 2020.